apache/incubator-pegasus/rfcs/2021-02-22-disk-migrator.md

 | COMPLETED  |error[gpid.pegasus.disk.migrate.ori]   |secondary[gpid.pegasus]   |

 **Note:**
-* If replica status is `primary`, you need assign it `secondary`  manually via [propose](http://pegasus.apache.org/administration/rebalance).
+* If replica status is `primary`, you need assign it as `secondary` manually via [propose](http://pegasus.apache.org/administration/rebalance).
-* Any process is failed, the operation will be failed and reverted the `IDEL` status.
+* Once any process is failed, the operation will be failed and reverted the `IDEL` status.

 ## Client Command
 The client sending migrateRPC is [admin-cli](https://github.com/pegasus-kv/admin-cli) which supports `disk-capacity`, `disk-replica` and `disk-migrate` commands.

 Use `help` to see the command manuals.
-The example:
+For example:
 ```
 # query replica capacity
 disk-capacity -n node -d disk